 A 401(k) is an employer-sponsored account, which means it’s considered a benefit provided by your employer.
 You can open one through your job and then regularly contribute a portion of your paycheck to the balance.
 The money you deposit is deducted from your income before taxes are taken out, so you don’t have to pay any taxes on it until you withdraw it during retirement.

 Your employer will determine the rules of how your money can be invested, such as which funds are purchased, how much you can contribute and whether they’ll match a percentage of your contributions.
-The government does cap the total amount you can contribute each year at $16,500, though, so don’t plan on avoiding paying taxes all together.
+The government does cap the total amount you can contribute each year, though, so don’t plan on avoiding paying taxes all together.

 An IRA is an Individual Retirement Account, which is a self-directed retirement account.
 You do not have to open an IRA through your employer, and you have complete control over where and how the funds are invested.
 You can, however, authorize a financial advisor to manage it for you.
 IRAs are available though any bank or brokerage that offers IRA accounts as investment options.

 The traditional IRA is very similar to the 401(k) regarding taxes.
 Money is deposited pre-tax and then taxed as income when you begin making withdrawals.
-Anyone under the age of 50 by the end of 2010 is allowed to contribute a total of $5,000 or your total taxable income each year, whichever number is smaller.
-Those over 50 have a higher “catch-up” contribution limit of $6,000.
+Anyone under the age of 50 by the end of the year is allowed to contribute up to the annual mandated limit (adjusted every year) or your total taxable income each year, whichever number is smaller.
+Those over 50 have a higher “catch-up” contribution limit.

 A Roth IRA works in pretty much the opposite way.
 While it is still self-directed, you pay taxes on the money you deposit, but don’t have to pay anything when you withdraw it later.
 The interest rates are typically higher in these accounts as well, which means you will likely see a significant increase in your retirement savings over time.

-As of 2010, the contribution limits for a Roth IRA are the same as a traditional IRA–a maximum of $5,000 each year.
+The contribution limits for a Roth IRA are the same as a traditional IRA.
 Note that if you hold both types of accounts, that number is split between the two.
 A Roth IRA is also subject to various income limits, meaning some people cannot contribute if their income is too high.

 The Best Retirement Plan When You’re Young